 Requirements for Return of Title IV, HEA Grant or Loan

-Students who withdraw from Olin College must file a College Withdrawal Form with the Assistant Dean of Student Life for Advising.
+Students who withdraw from Olin College must file a College Withdrawal Form with the Assistant Dean of Student Affairs for Advising.
 Students who withdraw from all classes before the 60% point in a semester may be required to repay all or a portion of the Title IV financial aid they received for that semester.
 The exact amount to be returned will vary depending on the amount of aid received and at what point during the semester the student withdraws from the college.

 If a recipient of Title IV grant or loan funds withdraws after beginning attendance in a term, the amount of Title IV grant or loan assistance earned by the student must be determined.
 The amount earned is calculated by taking into consideration the percentage of the semester completed and the amount of aid the student was eligible to receive.
 This is known as the Return to Title IV calculation.
 If the amount disbursed to the student is greater than the amount the student earned, the unearned funds must be returned.
 If the amount disbursed to the student is less than the amount the student earned, and for which the student is otherwise eligible, he or she is eligible to receive a post-withdrawal disbursement of the earned aid that was not received.